lgeurts/lgeurts.github.io/about.md

 ![Here I am with my dog Tigger.](/assets/portrait.jpg)

-I am a self-employed DevOps & Infrastructure Engineer, who currenly lives in the north of France.
+I am a self-employed DevOps & Infrastructure Engineer, living in the north of France.

 My past includes a long history of employers including companies as [HP](http://https://www.hpe.com/ie/en/home.html), [Dell](http://www.dell.com/learn/us/en/04/premier?c=us&l=en) and [Microsoft](https://support.microsoft.com/en-us/premier).

 This website serves as my memory for configuring BunsenLabs Linux.
 Besides that you'll sometimes see an occasional rant, weird code, everything that comes up in my mind when spending some free time behind my laptop.

 Guess that's all.
 If you like this site, you can follow me on twitter [@lgeurts](https://twitter.com/lgeurts).